Kalyana Parisu: Casting and filming

-Vijayakumari and B. Saroja Devi played the sisters Geetha and Vasanthi respectively, while Gemini Ganesan played the male lead Baskar.
+B. Saroja Devi and Vijayakumari played the sisters Vasanthi and Geetha respectively, while Gemini Ganesan played the male lead Baskar.
 Rajasulochana was Sridhar's initial choice for Vijayakumari's character.
 Although Ganesan had contracted typhoid fever, Sridhar felt only he could do "justice to the role" and decided to wait for him to get better before casting him.
 K. A. Thangavelu and M. Saroja were signed for the comedy sequences.
 Thangavelu portrayed Baskar's friend Sampath, who masquerades as a faux writer named Bhairavan, and Saroja portrayed Sampath's wife Malini.
 The character was inspired by Gopu's wife Kamala.
 According to historian M. L. Narasimhan, Sridhar cast Telugu actor A. Nageswara Rao as Vasanthi's boss Raghu because of Rao's popularity among Tamil audiences, coupled with the fact that Sridhar wrote the dialogues for the Tamil dubbed versions of many of Rao's films.
 M. N. Nambiar portrayed Raghu's father, deviating from the negative roles he was generally known for.
 Child actor Babu portrayed Baskar's son by the same name in his debut.

 The scene where Sampath lies to Malini about his profession was filmed in a single take.
 Sridhar, despite providing the required dialogues, asked Thangavelu to improvise on them so as to make the humour more spontaneous.
 Gopu has stated that Sampath was inspired by his school friend Venkatesh, "a compulsive liar."
 He described himself as the inspiration behind Mannar and Co, a faux company invented by Sampath.
 Gopu said that since he came from an orthodox family, he could not tell his in-laws that he was working in films; he would lie to them that he was working at a shipping firm named "Mannar and Co".
 For the song "Vaadikkai Maranthathum", Saroja Devi learned how to ride a cycle.
 The final length of the film was 17493 feet, and its budget was ₹1 lakh.
 (Note: The exchange rate in 1959 was 4.79 Indian rupees (₹) to one dollar (US$).)
 While watching the preview of the film, Govindarajan was dissatisfied with the climax but opted against changing it.